RuiHuangNUS/MARS-Reconfig/README.md

   <img src="https://github.com/RuiHuangNUS/MARS-Reconfig/blob/main/Picture/Fig1.png?raw=true" alt="diagram" width="400"/>
 </div>

+## Project Overview
+The project consists of two folders, which correspond to the **Algorithm** and **Simulation** in the paper that show the following two advantages of our method.
+1. We propose an efficient controllability analysis for MARS using a quasi-static model under control constraints.
+2. We propose a novel controllability margin (CM)--based method for calculating optimal self-reconfiguration sequences.
 MARS is tasked to track a spiral trajectory with two faulty units.
 The faulty propellers are marked red. (a) MARS crashed after the complete failure of two units (all rotors are broken). (b) MARS can track trajectories after self-reconfiguration.

 Please find out more details in our paper: "Robust Self-Reconfiguration for Fault-Tolerant Control of Modular Aerial Robot Systems"